 Grace Group Resources

-Note: Not all but some include additional videos (other than the weekend messages) and a Leader’s Guide.
-While it’s great to use these during the message series they were created for, you can really use them whenever you want!
-Just utilize the archived messages on the site or mobile app.
+Note: Some guides include additional videos (other than the weekend messages) and a Leader’s Guide.
+While it’s great to use our group guides during the message series, you can use them whenever you want.
+You can use the archived messages on the site or mobile app.

 50 Shades of Color